Getting started at Dabulamanzi

 There are a few requirements before a new paddler can start competing in any of the flat water and/or river races.
 Firstly, a new paddler needs to complete a FLAT WATER PROFICIENCY, where you are required, on the dam, to show that you are capable of handling the boat under given instructions by the tester, i.e. paddle two laps of the dam, paddle backwards, show that you are in control of the vessel, falling out, swimming to the bank and emptying boat.
-Speak to Jason Brown or Paolo Magni (072 711 8444) to arrange a date and time.
+Speak to Paolo Magni (072 711 8444) to arrange a date and time.
 It will take approximately 45mins.
 Cost R100.

 The RIVER PROFICENCY generally takes place on the Klip River (45mins from clubhouse) where the paddler must negotiate his/her way down a 5km stretch, boasting a few small to medium size rapids.
-Again, please contact Jason or Paolo to set up a date.
+Again, please contact Paolo to set up a date.
 Cost R350.

 Once a new paddler has completed the proficiency tests he/she is free to race any of the C-Grade river races (only).
 To qualify for B grade races (e.g. The Dusi, Fish, etc) a paddler must have 6 points.
 Each completed C-Grade race will earn the paddler a single point.